U.S. airlines brace to lobby new president on EU row

-BRUSSELS/WASHINGTON (Reuters) - U.S. airlines, through industry group A4A, will lobby the United States’ newly-elected president as soon as he takes office on an issue that has triggered threats of a trade war.
+BRUSSELS/WASHINGTON, Nov 4 (Reuters) - U.S. airlines, through industry group A4A, will lobby the United States’ new president as soon as he takes office on an issue that has triggered threats of a trade war.

 All year, an international row has raged over the European Union’s decision to include all airlines using its airports in its Emissions Trading Scheme (ETS), designed to curb planet-warming pollution.